Satesh1010/M2-EmbSys/Casestudy/Washing Machine/README.md

 It is the memory unit of the system.
 ## Temperature Sensor
 It is used to measure the temperature of water for the specfied operation selected in the options.
+## LCD Display
+It is used for displaying the operations performed by the system.